 The Qing moved the Ming period documents to the archive of the Grand Secretariat (neige shuji ku 內閣書籍庫) to have room for their own documents.
 The documents of the ten reigns of the Qing dynasty made out a library of 2,630 boxes (han 函) or 13,142 scrolls (juan 卷).
 In 1807, the imperial genealogies of the Qing were moved to the Shouhuang Hall 壽皇殿 of Jingshan Park 景山.
 In 1933 the surviving documents once stored in the Imperial Archive were brought to Nanjing, and part of them was shipped to Taiwan in 1949.

 The "sacred instructions" and imperial genealogies of the Qing were treated with sophisticated ceremonial, and any movement of these documents was recorded painstakingly.

-In 1900, when the armies of eight foreign allies (baguo lianjun 八國聯軍) conquered Beijing, they plundered and damaged the archive.
-The Republican government later did ist best to restore the original situation.
+In 1900, when the armies of Eight Foreign Allies (baguo lianjun 八國聯軍) conquered Beijing, they plundered and damaged the archive.
+The Republican government later did its best to restore the original situation.
 In 1982 the building became a national unit of cultural relics deserving protection (quanguo zhongdian wenwu baohu danwei 全國重點文物保護單位).
 Today is stands under the direction of the First Historical Archive (Zhongguo diyi lishi dang'anguan 中國第一歷史檔案館).